wasp-lang/wasp/web/docs/advanced/deployment/manually.md

   The URL where you plan to deploy your frontend app is running (e.g., `https://<app-name>.netlify.app`).
   The server needs to know about it to properly configure Same-Origin Policy (CORS) headers.

+- `WASP_SERVER_URL` <Required />

+  The URL where the server is running (e.g., `https://<app-name>.fly.dev`).
+  The server needs it to properly redirect users when logging in with OAuth providers like Google or GitHub.

 - `JWT_SECRET` (<Required /> if using Wasp Auth)

   You only need this environment variable if you're using Wasp's `auth` features.